yiisoft/http-middleware/docs/guide/en/force-secure-connection-middleware.md

 application’s security.

 > It's recommended to enforce HTTPS at the web server level (e.g., Nginx, Angie, Apache) when possible.
 Use this
-> middleware if you can't configure the server or are building a portable product.
+> middleware if you can't configure the server or if you are building a portable product.

 Default usage: